 A Mango-Shaped Space by Wendy Mass

-Mia Winchell appears to be a typical kid, but she's keeping a big secret--sounds, numbers, and words have color for her.
+Mia appears to be a typical kid, but she knows she is far from ordinary.
+She's keeping a big secret--sounds, numbers, and words have color for her.
 No one knows, and Mia wants to keep it that way.
-But when trouble at school finally forced Mia to reveal her secret, she must learn to accept herself and embrace her ability, called synesthesia, the mingling of perceptions whereby a person can see sounds, smell colors, or taste shapes.
+But when trouble at school finally forces Mia to reveal her ability, she must learn to accept herself and embrace this gift, called synesthesia, or lose everything important to her.

 Wendy Mass is the author of A Mango-Shaped Space, Leap Day, Jeremy Fink and the Meaning of Life, Heaven Looks a Much Like the Mall, and Every Soul a Star, which won the ALA Schneider Family Award.
 Wendy, her husband, and their twin daughters and son live in Sparta, New Jersey.